wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/cloud-services-custom-domain-name-portal.md

 Do you already undestand what CNAME and A records are?
 [Jump past the explaination](#add-a-cname-record-for-your-custom-domain).

 > [AZURE.NOTE]
 > The procedures in this task apply to Azure Cloud Services.
-For Websites, see [Configuring a Custom Domain Name for an Azure Websites Web App](/documentation/articles/web-sites-custom-domain-name).
+For Websites, see [Configuring a Custom Domain Name for an Azure Websites](/documentation/articles/web-sites-custom-domain-name).
 For storage accounts, see [Configuring a Custom Domain Name for an Azure Storage Account](/documentation/articles/storage-custom-domain-name).

 <p/>